eq-op/sleepy/README.md

 # sleepy
-Sleepy puts the Windows PC to sleep regularly at a user set time.
-Sleepy supports user initiated sleep (nap) via hot key.
+Sleepy puts a Windows PC to sleep nightly at a user set time.
+Sleepy also supports immediate sleep via hot key.

 SETUP & USAGE:

 How to set the sleep time:
-On first run, Sleepy will create sleep-time.txt within the folder it resides.
+On first run Sleepy creates sleep-time.txt within its folder.
-Edit sleep-time.txt with Notepad and set the sleep time in 24 hour format.
-For example, to set a sleep time of 11:30 PM you would set 23:30
+Edit sleep-time.txt and set the sleep time in 24 hour format.
+To set a sleep time of 11:30 PM, set 23:30 Save sleep-time.txt.
-Save sleep-time.txt and reload Sleepy.
+Reload Sleepy by right clicking Sleepy tray icon and EXIT.
+Run Sleepy again.
+Sleepy confirms the set time to sleep.

 How to toggle Sleepy on/off:
 Right click Sleepy from the Windows task tray and click PAUSE.
-Click again to resume.

 How to start Sleepy automatically with Windows:
 Click start.
 Type RUN and press ENTER.
 Type SHELL:STARTUP and press ENTER.
 Drag & drop Sleepy.exe to the startup folder with secondary mouse button and select "Create shortcut here."
-Sleepy will now start with Windows and put the PC to sleep at the set time.
+Sleepy will now start with Windows and put the PC to sleep at the set time daily/nightly.

-How to put the PC to sleep manually via hot key:
+How to put the PC to sleep immediately via hot key:
 Press CTRL+ALT+S.